2tablespoonsreduced-sodium soy sauceor a gluten-free alternative

 In a medium bowl, whisk together the soy sauce, rice vinegar, honey, and cornstarch.
 Mix in the garlic and red pepper flakes.
 Set aside.

-In a large skillet, heat the oil over medium heat for about 3 minutes.
-Add the beans and sauté them, stirring often, until they are tender-crisp and just begin to brown in spots, about 8 minutes.
+Heat the oil over medium heat in a large 12-inch skillet for about 3 minutes.
+Add the green beans and sauté them, stirring occasionally, until they are tender-crisp and just begin to brown in spots, about 8 minutes (see notes below).

 Transfer the green beans to a serving plate, drizzle them with sesame oil, and serve.